tonyscottpage/site/whoweare-library.markdown

 permalink: /who-we-are/library/
 ---

-Here are a series of writings reflecting on work with clients and colleagues gathered over the years.
+Here are a series of writings that reflect on work with clients and colleagues over the years.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}